-Each AAA may apply for a waiver if it can demonstrate to DARS that services being provided in such category in the area are sufficient to meet the need for such services in such area.
-The request for waiver is submitted to DARS after a public comment period and is reviewed by DARS staff prior to potential approval.
+Each area agency on aging (AAA) may apply for a waiver if it can demonstrate to DARS that services being provided in such category in the area are sufficient to meet the need for such services in such area.
+The request for waiver is submitted to DARS through the AAA Area Plan process, after a public comment period, and is reviewed by DARS staff prior to potential approval.